Metallization pressure

 Metallization pressure is the pressure required for a non-metallic chemical element to become a metal.
 Every material is predicted to turn into a metal if the pressure is high enough, and temperature low enough.
+Some of these pressures are beyond the reach of diamond anvil cells, and are thus theoretical predictions.
 Neon has the highest metallization pressure for any element.

+The value for phosphorus refers to pressurizing black phosphorus.
 The value for arsenic refers to pressurizing metastable black arsenic; grey arsenic, the standard state, is already a metallic conductor at standard conditions.

-The metallization pressures for fluorine and radon have never been experimentally measured.
-For fluorine, 2020 calculations predict metallization at 25 Mbar.
+No value is known or theoretically predicted for radon.
+Astatine is calculated to already be a metal at standard conditions, although its extreme radioactivity means that this has never been tested experimentally.